Television Without Pity: Show recaps and forums

-Recaps differ in styles: some of the recappers write shorter, more concise recaps while others write more comically, inserting references to their personal life.
-Naturally, each style attracts different readers, with some preferring to use the site as information for episodes that they have missed, and others preferring the more humorous ones, which can be equally (or more) enjoyable to those who also watched the episode.
+Recaps differed in styles: some of the recappers wrote shorter, more concise recaps while others wrote more comically, inserting references to their personal life.
 Beginning in 2007, TWoP introduced "weecaps" – initially presented as single-page television series reviews written in real time.
 The abbreviated recap style – first used for coverage of The Real World/Road Rules Challenge and Dancing with the Stars during the spring – was later employed for a larger slate of summer replacement series, with eventual reconfiguring into multi-page entries.
-Shows with weecaps also gain dedicated forums with topic areas as with regularly recapped shows.
-The American version of Survivor used weecap coverage for the start of its China season but full recaps returned with that edition's 7th episode and have remained in place since then.
+Shows with weecaps also gained dedicated forums with topic areas as with regularly recapped shows.

-Shows canceled by the network (or deemed to be unpopular with the readers of TWoP) are considered to be in permanent hiatus, a status which is rarely reversed except for reality shows: the U.S. version of Big Brother returned to coverage in June 2006 when its All-Stars season began for the first time since its third season; Real World/Road Rules Challenge also returned to the active list in April 2007, with its recapping format switched to a shorter, real-time commentary; and while the site decided after the sixth edition of The Apprentice to stop recaps, the Celebrity Apprentice edition was brought back for coverage.
-Shows placed into permanent hiatus will generally have their forum threads readable but locked, and given a single dedicated thread in the appropriate miscellaneous forum categories; the recaps remain available on the site, though in the "Permanent hiatus" section.
+Shows canceled by the network (or deemed to be unpopular with the readers of TWoP) were considered to be in permanent hiatus, a status which is rarely reversed except for reality shows: the American version of Big Brother returned to coverage in June 2006 when its All-Stars season began for the first time since its third season; Real World/Road Rules Challenge also returned to the active list in April 2007, with its recapping format switched to a shorter, real-time commentary; and while the site decided after the sixth edition of The Apprentice to stop recaps, The Celebrity Apprentice edition was brought back for coverage.
+Shows placed into permanent hiatus will generally have their forum threads readable but locked and given a single dedicated thread in the appropriate miscellaneous forum categories; the recaps remain available on the site, though in the "Permanent hiatus" section.
 There are some exceptions; Doctor Who coverage was put into permanent hiatus after the 2nd season; Glark commented on the action of moving the show to permanent hiatus that "If you want to know what Bit Torrent is, ask a Doctor Who fan".
-The full Doctor Who threaded forum was retained though moved into the Sci-Fi show category, and remains fully active with moderation.
+The full Doctor Who threaded forum was retained though moved into the Sci-Fi show category and remains fully active with moderation.
 The 2005 remake of Night Stalker holds the record for the shortest run on TWoP, having been put on Permanent Hiatus after only one recap, although the 2005 series Sex, Love & Secrets was expunged before even one recap, due to incredibly low viewer response in the forums.
-The shows covered are almost exclusively American, with the exceptions of the new series of Doctor Who, which is a British import to US television, and the original UK version of Queer as Folk, which was a British import to Canadian television.
+The shows covered are almost exclusively American, with the exceptions of the new series of Doctor Who, which is a British import to American television, and the original British version of Queer as Folk, which was a British import to Canadian television.
 Both shows are Russell T Davies productions.